-During 2014, non-employee directors received an annual retainer, which was paid quarterly, and Board and Committee meeting fees.
-The cash compensation structure for our non-employee Board members for 2014 is set forth in the following table.
+During 2015, non-employee directors received an annual retainer, which was paid quarterly, and Board and Committee meeting fees.
+The cash compensation structure for our non-employee Board members for 2015 is set forth in the following table.

 Annual Retainer for Board Members \$50,000

 Additional Annual Fees:

-Vice Chairman 25,000

 Lead Independent Director 25,000

 Audit Committee Chairman 15,000

 Compensation Committee Chairman 15,000

 Nominating and Governance Committee Chairman 10,000

 Fee per Board and Committee Meeting attended in person 2,000

 Fee per Board and Committee Meeting attended telephonically 1,000

-In addition to the retainer and fees above, we also reimburse non-employee directors for travel and other reasonable out-of-pocket expenses incurred by them in attending Board and Committee meetings.
+In addition to the retainer and fees above, we also reimburse directors for travel and other reasonable out-of-pocket expenses incurred by them in attending Board and Committee meetings.
 Directors who are also employees or officers of Amkor do not receive retainers or meeting fees.